 Please note, the curriculum is subject to change.
-Descriptions for all courses are available in the back section of this catalog.

 With the approval of Program Chair and Dean of Academic Affairs, ACT students may also take other courses as Electives.
 All courses taken as Electives must meet minimum enrollment requirements in order to run.